morrisonlevi/Algorithm/README.md

   - They work with any type that can be used in a foreach loop
   - They are lazy
-  - They are not (too) combersome to compose
+  - They are not (too) cumbersome to compose

+##Building

+PHP does not have function autoloading at the time of this writing.
+Since this project is mostly functions it uses a makefile to build a phar that is included instead.
+There are two options:

+  - `make` (or `make phar`): builds `morrisonlevi_algorithm.phar`
+  - `make test`: runs the phpunit test suite

 ##Examples